 Accounting

-The Master of Science in Accounting provides specialized training for successful careers in corporate accounting, controllership, and public accounting.
+The Master of Science in Accounting provides specialized training for successful careers in corporate and public accounting.

-The program is offered on campus, and a few of the courses are also occasionally available on-line.
+The program is offered on campus, and some courses are also available on-line.
 You may enroll on a full- or part-time basis during the fall and winter semesters, and some courses are often available during the summer.
 The program usually can be completed within 12-16 months of full-time study.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.